 Impact on deductions and credits

 Many of the deductions and credits that taxpayers commonly take advantage of each year are subject to AGI limitations.
 If you itemize deductions, for example, you must reduce your medical and dental expenses by 7.5% of your AGI for tax years 2017 and 2018—meaning that you can only deduct the amount that exceeds 7.5% of your AGI.
+For tax years after 2018, the threshold increases to 10% of AGI.
 Therefore, the lower your AGI is, the more of your medical and dental expenses you can deduct.

 Even some of your adjustments to income are subject to AGI limitations despite the fact that those deductions are necessary to calculate your AGI.
 If you’re eligible to deduct some of your tuition payments, your modified adjusted gross income (MAGI) determines whether you qualify.